Thermometer in Car

 Advantages: Low cost, reliable, no batteries required.

-Disadvantages: Can be less precise, slower response time compared to digital models, and harder to read.
+Disadvantages: Can be less precise, have slower response times than digital models, and be harder to read.

 1.2 Digital Thermometers